reorx/obsidian-paste-image-rename/README.md

 This feature is especially powerful if you enable "Auto rename" in settings, you can just add new images without thinking, and they will be renamed sequentially by the pattern and `imageNameKey` set.

+## FAQ

+- Q: I pasted an image but the rename prompt did not show up.

+    A: This is probabily because you are using Windows system and pasting from a file (i.e. the image is copied from File Explorer not from a browser or image viewer).
+    In Windows, pasting from a file is like a regular file tranfer, the original file name is kept rather than being created and named "Pasted image ..." by Obsidian.
+    You need to turn on "Handle all image" in settings to make it work in this situation.

 ## Settings

 - Image name pattern